 In deer, prion disease is known as chronic wasting disease.
 In cattle, we call it mad cow disease.
 The names are just a smokescreen.
 Prion disease is prion disease.
 Don’t let anyone try to split that hair as part of a coverup.
-Prions represent an environmental nightmare like we have never seen before.
+Prions represent an environmental nightmare and a public health nightmare like we have never seen before.
 Reforms are vital on many fronts.

 Crossbow is available to consult on related issues to help contain the prion pathogen and minimize health risks to families, landowners and other stakeholders.